warncke/immutable-core-task/README.md

 If retry is not enabled then the error method will be called immediately.

-If the error method itself encounters an error then the task enters an error state and it will be marked as failed unless the `continueOnError` option is specified.
+If the error method itself encounters an error then the task enters an error state and it will be marked as failed unless the `ignoreError` option is specified.

 The error method will be called with the same args as the step method unless an `input` map is specified.
 The `error` will always be added to the args.

-The return value from the error method will be stored but not merged into the shared state `data` unless an `output` map is specified.
+If `error` returns a value that value will be only be merged into the task `data` if an `output` map is defined.

 ### Error retry